philippotto-hauber/nowcast-bip-ger/README.md

 3. rename the file as `umsatz-gastgewerbe-YYYY-MM-DD.csv` where YYYY, MM and DD are the year, month and day of the release

-4. move the file to `Echtzeitdatensatz\raw data\umsatz_gastgewerbe\releases`
+4. move the file to `aux_real_time_data\releases\umsatz_gastgewerbe`

-5. update the file `release_dates.csv` by entering the date of the release and the latest data point in the format e.g. 2023M3 for March 2023

 #### ESI surveys

 The download of the ESI surveys is automated.
 However, the release dates need to be updated manually!

-1. go to the list of [ESI press releases](https://economy-finance.ec.europa.eu/economic-forecast-and-surveys/business-and-consumer-surveys/download-business-and-consumer-survey-data/press-releases_en)

-2. update the file `*\Echtzeitdatensatz\raw data\ESI BCI\releasedates_ESIBCI_csv.csv` by entering the date of the release and the latest data point in the format e.g. 2023M4 for April 2023
+To this end, update the file `aux_real_time_data/releasedates_ESIBCI_csv.csv` by entering the date of the release and the latest data point in the format e.g. 2023M4 for April 2023

 ### Configure the batch script